Training Outcomes Within Your Budget!

 Can I Remove Controls from the ISO 27001 Statement of Applicability?

 Yes, you can exclude controls from the ISO 27001 Statement of Applicability, but only if they are justifiably not applicable based on your organisation’s risk assessment, legal, regulatory, or contractual requirements.
-Each exclusion must be clearly documented and explained in the SoA.
+Properly conducting and documenting this process often starts with how you Develop an Asset Inventory for ISO 27001, ensuring each exclusion is clearly recorded and explained in the SoA.

 Conclusion